-Hidden in secret tunnels, deep under a hill, top military commanders convene in what is now known as The Battlebox to deliberate the fate of hundreds of thousands.
+Hidden in secret tunnels deep under Fort Canning, top military commanders convene in what is now known as The BattleBox to deliberate the fate of hundreds of thousands.

 In just 70 days, during the Second World War, Japanese forces had made their way down the Malayan Peninsular, crossed over to Singapore and were nibbling at the fringes of the city.

 BattleBox at Fort Canning Hill: An Important Piece of History